MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/change-history-report.md

 Change history reports can increase visibility and let you monitor changes made to the SharePoint configuration across various levels of your organization.

-Create up to 10 reports that tracks what changed, when it happened, and who initiated the change across the site and organization settings.
+Create up to 10 reports that track what changed, when it happened, and who initiated the change across the site and organization settings.

 :::image type="content" source="media/change-history/1-change-history-dashboard.png" alt-text="screenshot of change history report dashboard.":::